December 5, 2024

 Signs of Underwatering:

-• Light, dry soil pulling away from the edges of the pot.
+• The soil becomes so dry it pulls way at the edges of the pot.

 The Fix:

-1. Rehydrate Slowly: Don’t drench the plant immediately.
-Add small amounts of water over time until the soil is evenly moist.
+1. Rehydrate Slowly: Don’t go overboard with watering straightaway.
+Try to add small amounts of water slowly over time until you’ve got the soil moist again.

-2. Water Consistently: Set a schedule to check the soil every 3-4 days and water when the top inch is dry.
+2. Water Consistently: Check the soil every 3 to 4 days and water when the soil feels dry to the touch.

-3. Bottom Watering Method: Place the pot in a tray of water for 15-20 minutes to allow the roots to soak up moisture.
+3. Bottom Watering Method: You can put the pot in a tray of water for 15 to 20 minutes and let the roots soak up moisture to help.

 3. Water Quality Issues